NETWAYS/fundamentals4puppet-training/sections/resources/06_classes.md

 !SLIDE smbullets
 # Idempotency of include

-* The function `include` is idempotence.
-That mean you can use the include of the same class several times in your code.
+* The function `include` is idempotent.
+That means you can use the include of the same class several times in your code.
 <pre>
 include apache
 include apache
 </pre>
 * The class is declared just once, the first time it was used.
-* Notice: A mix between the declaration with include and class doesn't work and pass to a doublicate declaration error.
+* Notice: A mix between the declaration with include and class doesn't work and passes to a duplicate declaration error.